About the scheme

 The A40 long term strategy transport package was approved by Oxfordshire County Council Cabinet in May 2016.

 - Further sections of A40 westbound bus lane to provide quicker return journeys to Eynsham park and ride and destinations served by the local bus network.

-- Provision of continuous eastbound bus route over the A40 Dukes Cut canal and railway bridge on the approach to Wolvercote.
+- Provision of continuous eastbound bus route over the A40 Dukes Cut canal and the railway bridge on the approach to Wolvercote.
 Resolution of this pinch point would allow a continuous eastbound bus route from Carterton, Witney, and Eynsham Park and ride into Wolvercote roundabout, and high quality 3m wide shared cycle path separated from the general traffic lanes.